You can manage categories by clicking Categories in the shop admin panel menu.

 The category list initially shows the categories at the top level of your shop:

 You can rearrange the order in which categories are shown by clicking on the arrows at the left of the rows and dragging the rows up and down.
 Click Save to save the order of the categories.

 To edit a category click Edit on the appropriate row.
 To delete a category click Delete on the appropriate row.
 To create a category click Create new category and then edit it in the same way as described below.

 The product list

 Click on a category name to move into that category.
 When viewing the contents of a category, a breadcrumb trail is shown above the subcategory list.
-Below the subcategory list is the product list, as shown in figure 2.
+Below the subcategory list is the product list:

 You can rearrange the order in which products are shown by clicking on the arrows at the left of the rows and dragging the rows up and down.
 Click Save to save the order of the products.

 To duplicate a product click Copy on the appropriate row.
 To edit a product click Edit on the appropriate row.
 To delete a product click Delete on the appropriate row.
 To create a product click Create new product and then edit the new product.